Reviews You Can Rely On

 The other metric people care most about across our research is phone security.
 A phone is a pricey investment that no one wants to see fly off the mount and become lost, cracked, or broken.
 We assessed how much the phone moved within the mount and also how much the mount moved on the handlebars.

 Semi-permanent mounts and bike bags performed best in this metric.
 The Rokform Pro topped the pack since it is semi-permanently installed over the bike's steer tube and is less inclined to vibrate or move.
 This mount is well suited to bumpy gravel rides or singletrack.
+Similarly, the stem mount for the sincetop C Gen 2 is both solid and has a locking feature to keep the phone from accidentally coming off.
 When securely installed, the Peak Design and Quad Lock also performed well on bumpy terrain.

 bike phone mount - testing mounts on bumpy singletrack. the rokform pro and quad lock...